 Cheese from Neal’s Yard Dairy was an exquisite addition to the food and drink created for grazing and sharing.
 It was a fine example of the craftsmanship of British cheese.
-The offering ranged from soft goat’s cheese from Herefordshire to cow’s milk cheese from Caerphilly; a great British journey on a plate.
+The offering ranged from soft goat’s cheese from Herefordshire to cow’s milk cheese from Caerphilly; a British journey on a plate.
 They were a well matched pairing with award-winning Bolney Estate Bacchus white and Chapel Down rosé from Kent.

 Jensen’s Gin distilled the traditional way in London was also served.
 Its fresh, crisp taste was a gentle reminder why London was once the gin capital of the world.
 I have never been a gin drinker.
 However, even I could appreciate the spicy, woody cleanness in my glass.
-The more I stirred it the fresher it tasted; sprigs of tyme filling the glass creating the appearance of a small forest in my hands.
+The more I stirred it the fresher it tasted; sprigs of thyme filling the glass creating the appearance of a small forest in my hands.
 Jensen’s has brought the drink back to its spiritual home.

 Oysters and More Wine